 (The entrance caryatids to Palais Pallavicini)

-I would urge you to take a break and have a look at this so-called Prunksaal.
+The side opposite the road has the entrance to the State Hall of the National Library.
+I urge you to take a break and have a look at the so-called Prunksaal inside.

-This is one of those libraries you see on Instagram and Twitter: a towering haven of Baroque architecture, ceiling frescoes and books that might be leather-bound grimoires full of dark magic.
+This is one of those libraries you see on Instagram: a towering haven of Baroque architecture, ceiling frescoes, and books that look like leather-bound grimoires full of dark magic.

-The final side of the square is the exterior of the Redoutensäle.
+The final side of the square is the exterior of the Redoutensäle rooms.

-Habsburg monarchs put these rooms to good use for concerts, banquets, balls and various events intended to entertain and/or impress in equal measure.
-These are now administrative areas and (commercial) event locations.
+Habsburg monarchs put those rooms to good use for concerts, banquets, balls and various events intended to entertain and/or impress in equal measure.
+They now serve as administrative areas and (commercial) event locations.

 (The statue mimics the one of Marcus Aurelius that once stood on the Capitoline Hill in Rome)